 All our comparisons are based on someone who’s looking to switch a loan of €250,000, being repaid over 25 years, who’s currently on a variable rate of 4.5%, and has between 60% and 80% equity in their home.
-Your potential savings could be more, or less, depending on the rate you’re actually paying and how much you're looking to switch, for example, but it’ll give you an idea of what you could save.
+Your potential savings could be more, or less, depending on the rate you’re actually paying and how much you're looking to switch, but it’ll give you a good idea of what you could save.

 Which banks offer the best mortgage rates?

 Let’s first look at fixed rates, which currently offer the best value for mortgage customers.

 Across all banks and time periods, the best fixed rate on offer at the moment for those looking to switch is the 2.20% fixed rate over three or five years from Avant Money, which works out at a repayment of €1,084.15 a month.
 So if you’re currently on a standard variable rate of 4.50% that works out at a saving of €305.43 a month or a saving of just over €18,325 over the five years.

 Second best is KBC and Ulster Bank which both have a 2.30% fixed rate over two years.
 This works out at a monthly repayment of €1,096.53 or a saving of €293.05 a month.
 What's more, KBC will give you €3,000 cashback for switching while Ulster Bank will give you €1,500 as well as pay your valuation fee.